YogeshSivakumar18/Research-on-EVO-2/README.md

 ## Structure of This Repository

-- `EVO2_Assessment_Report.docx` – Full research document
+- EVO2_Assessment_Report.docx – Full research document including references
-- `figures/` – Includes a visual of the EVO 2 data pipeline
+- figures – Includes a visual of the EVO 2 data pipeline
 - README.md

 ## Disclaimer